poteto/ember-hypersearch/README.md

 Default: `0`

-If `> 0`, requests to your endpoint will be debounced to reduce the load on your API.
+If `> 0`, requests to your endpoint will be debounced by this number of milliseconds to reduce the load on your API.

 ### `endpoint: {String}`